Teaching Jobs for foreigners

 In terms of career as well as salary potential, this one ranks very high.
 Teaching at a university is a stressful position however it is one of the most rewarding too.
 With the virus still looming around, most of the universities are sticking with online teaching.
 This means you might have a tougher time finding a job in this sector compared to other ones on this list.

 What do you do?
 Teaching English at a Japanese university is likely to involve teaching English or vocabulary to undergraduate students.
-The classes are usually filled with students, averaging at roughly 20 per lesson.
-Some of the more specialised lessons such as for specific courses or for business will have lower count of students with much more dedication compared to the standardised classes.
+The classes are usually filled with students, averaging roughly 20 per lesson.
+Some of the more specialized lessons such as for specific courses or for business will have a lower count of students with much more dedication compared to the standardized classes.

 Many of you reading might have had an experience as a learner, maybe even at university.
 You might have been the one or have seen students who were not motivated to learn.
 Mainly filling the space because parents have forced them to go or because they are required to learn English.
 Japan is no exception, you will definitely have some students at a point who aren’t motivated.
 The silver lining is that those who are dedicated are a pleasure to teach, they will ask engaging questions and will make you challenge your own learning - you will feel like you’re also learning!

-The requirements for these jobs vary however what remains constant is a Masters degree, usually in teaching language as a second language.
-Some universities allow ANY masters degree if accompanied with experience.
+The requirements for these jobs vary however what remains constant is a Master's degree, usually in teaching language as a second language.
+Some universities allow ANY master's degree if accompanied by experience.

 These courses are offered in English.